Regala/burp-subdomains/README.md

 ![](http://g.recordit.co/qnpcbcsJH6.gif)

-Unbestown to many, Burp has amazing passive gathering capabilities that allows to easily discover sub domains related to a target you're assessing.
+Unbestowed to many, Burp has amazing passive gathering capabilities that allows to easily discover sub domains related to a target you're assessing.
 These often only come up after browsing and using the target features extensively.
 Some of them are only linked - i.e. are not necessarily requested, which make them even more interesting for recon purposes.

 ## Install